pat-s/antergos_setup_guide/README.md

+# Last update: March 2018

 This guide does not claim to be complete and only reflects my personal view on how to setup a working Arch Linux system tailored to data science, R and LaTeX usage.
 I you have suggestions for modifications, please open an issue.

-# Arch Linux setup guide
+# Antergos/Arch Linux setup guide

 I recommend using [Antergos | Your Linux.
 Always Fresh.
 Never Frozen.](https://antergos.com).
 Officially its a distribution but most people refer to it as a graphical installer for Arch Linux.
 It comes with the choice of 6 different desktop systems.
 Choose a desktop that suites you.
 Choose wisely.
 Your desktop is responsible for the look, feel and standard applications of your installation.
 See [10 Best Linux Desktop Environments And Their Comparison | 2018 Edition](https://fossbytes.com/best-linux-desktop-environments/) for some inspiration.
-What makes Antergos a distribution is that it also comes with its own libraries maintained by the Antergos developers that you can install.
+What makes Antergos a distribution rather than an "installer only" is the fact that it also comes with its own libraries maintained by the Antergos developers.

 Create a installer by following [Create a working Live USB | Antergos Wiki](https://antergos.com/wiki/uncategorized/create-a-working-live-usb/).